pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. attribute:: PBESv1SHA1And3KeyTripleDESCBC

-        PBESv1 using SHA1 as the KDF PRF and 3-key triple DES as the cipher.
+        PBESv1 using SHA1 as the KDF PRF and 3-key triple DES-CBC as the cipher.

     .. attribute:: PBESv2SHA256AndAES256CBC